sparshjain265/compilers/README.md

 We have included some tests in the source files.
 You can run this using the the make command.
-This will ensure that you have setup your machine correctly with the correct softwares for this course.
-These tests are run by the [Shippable CI][shippable] every pushes into this repository.
+This will ensure that you have setup your machine correctly with the correct software for this course.to this.

 ```
 make test   # run the tests on the sample programs here.